King’s PhD Programme in Mental Health Research for Health Professionals

 The King’s Clinical Academic Training Office (KCATO) will support Health Professionals engaged in research at King's.

-View the Clinical Academic Training Hub and follow @Kings_CATO on Twitter to learn more.
+View the Clinical Academic Training Office website and connect with KCATO on LinkedIn at follow @Kings_CATO on X to learn more.

 King’s Health Sciences Doctoral Training Centre